Find this article useful?

 The theory behind probiotic foods is that they contain live and active bacteria.
 When eaten this bacteria is said to populate our gut and hopefully goes on to thrive in our bodies.
-There are lots of reported health benefits in having a diverse and healthy microbiome and advocates of probiotic food say it helps to achieve this.
+There are lots of reported health benefits in having a diverse and healthy microbiome and advocates of probiotic food say it helps to achieve this and there is research to support this too.

 Many of the probiotic foods are made by using a fermentation process.
 Fermentation creates the perfect environment for bacteria to grow, thrive and survive.
 Our ancestors used to ferment a lot of food to stop it from spoiling.
 Now, with modern refrigeration, we no longer routinely ferment foods.
 Some people say this change means we are no longer getting as much of the good bacteria for our guts that our ancestors got.